ergo-services/ergo/docs/networking/network-transparency.md

 }
 ```

 The property worth having is what happens when the two sides drift apart: the group marker is registered independently of its members, so a receiver that knows only the group correctly classifies failures it has never heard of.
 The sender can add a member without a coordinated release, and the specific text is still in the message for whoever reads the log.
 Only a new group marker needs both sides to agree.

 Expressing the hierarchy in the data instead does not work.
-A group marker built as `gen.Errorf("code:1234: %w", ErrInvalidArgument)` cannot be registered, so it arrives as a freshly built value: the marker at the bottom of the chain still matches, the group itself no longer does.
+A group marker built as `gen.Errorf("code:1234: %w", ErrInvalidArgB)` cannot be registered, so it arrives as a freshly built value: the marker at the bottom of the chain still matches, the group itself no longer does.
 Wrap both markers at the call site, or keep the member-to-group mapping as a table on the receiving side.

 Two consequences follow from the set being flat.
 A membership the sender forgot to state is simply absent, and the receiver's coarse test returns false with nothing to say why.
 And a receiver that walks a list of markers and takes the first match has to order that list deliberately, most specific first, because the wire can carry a member and its group side by side.